STnobile/Beta-P5/README.md

  ### Acknowledgments
 The project was inspired by the walkthrough projects from the Code Institute.
 It has been adapted to cater to the needs of the family museum.

+## Front-end Credits
+The code for the frontend of this project was inspired by the fantastic walkthrough project conducted by the Team.
+Was the perfect grounding for my project to build.

 # Errors

 all the website work fine.